thyrlian/SonarOnDocker/README.md

 ## Pitfalls

-Orchestrating Docker with compose sounds easy, but sometimes could be full of pitfalls in practice.
-If you just wanna use it, jump directly to [**Getting Started**](https://github.com/thyrlian/SonarOnDocker/blob/master/README.md#getting-started).
+Orchestrating Docker with compose sounds easy, but there are a few pitfalls in practice.
+Read on to learn about the whole story, or if you just wanna run it, jump directly to [**Getting Started**](https://github.com/thyrlian/SonarOnDocker/blob/master/README.md#getting-started).

-Running both SonarQube and MySQL containers together by compose could encounter such error:
+When running SonarQube and MySQL containers together by compose for the first time, you may encounter errors like this:

 ```console
 Can not connect to database.
 Please check connectivity and settings (see the properties prefixed by 'sonar.jdbc.').
 ```

-It's because MySQL database initialization takes a bit longer than SonarQube's boot time, especially when there is no persisted database yet.
+It’s because the MySQL database initialization process takes a bit longer than SonarQube’s boot time, especially when there is no persistent database.

-Failed Attempts:
+What failed:

 * [**`depends_on`**](https://docs.docker.com/compose/compose-file/#/dependson) **option**: it will start services in dependency order, but won't wait for the dependent service to be ready.